-The location and concentration of sea ice are available from the daily ice charts published by Ice Central of Environment Canada in Ottawa.
-The longterm medians, maximum and minimum positions of the ice edge (concentrations above 10%) for the years 1962-87 were reported by Coté (MS 1989).
-Colder-than-normal air temperatures during December 1991 resulted in early ice formation off southern Labrador.
-Accompanying northwesterly winds helped to advect this ice southward causing a greater areal extent of sea ice than normal at month's end (Fig. 9).
-Through January 1992, the ice pushed further southward so that by the beginning of February the ice was near its maximum southern extent.
+Information on the location and concentration of sea ice is available from the daily ice charts published by Ice Central of Environment Canada in Ottawa.
+The long-term medians, maximum and minimum positions of the ice edge (concentrations above 10%) for the years 1962 to 1987 were published by Coté (1989).
+Colder-than-normal air temperatures during December of 1991 resulted in early ice formation off southern Labrador.
+Accompanying northwesterly winds helped to advect this ice southward causing a greater areal extent of sea ice than normal at month's end (Fig. 9a).
+Through January, the ice pushed further southward so that by the beginning of February the ice was near its maximum southern extent (Fig. 9a).
 By March the ice coverage was still more extensive than normal with the eastern edge near the long-term maximum position although the southern edge lay between the median and maximum.
-The southern edge retracted rapidly during March such that by 1 April it was located further north than normal along the Newfoundland coast but the ice edge offshore exceeded it long-term maximum position.
+The southern edge retracted during March and by 1 April it was located further north along the Newfoundland coast than normal (Fig. 9b).
+Offshore, however, the ice edge exceeded its long term maximum.
 Through April to July the ice coverage was generally greater-than-normal laying intermediate between the long-term median and maximum.

 The Ice Climatology and Applications Division of Environment Canada undertakes an annual analysis of ice conditions off the east coast of Newfoundland and southern Labrador and in the Gulf of St. Lawrence by determining the time of onset, duration and last presence of ice at 24 grid sites (Fig. 10).
 For each site, the extracted data included ice duration in weeks for the 1991/1992 season, mean duration for all years of record, as well as minimum, maximum and mean duration for years when ice was present (Fig. 11, Table 1).
-For the area east of Newfoundland and off southern Labrador, the ice appeared early and typically left late (Fig. 11, 12).
-An exception was the earlier-than-normal disappearance of ice off southeastern Newfoundland.
+For the area east of Newfoundland and southern Labrador, the ice appeared early and typically left late (Fig. 11, 12).
+An exception is the earlier-than-normal disappearance of ice off southeastern Newfoundland.
 New records for the latest date of the last appearance of ice were established offshore of northern Newfoundland (N64, N66 and N68).
-The late presence resulted in the duration of ice at sites N66 and N114 equalling their long-term maxima (Fig. 13).
+The late presence resulted in the duration of ice at sites N66 and N114 equaling their long-term maxima (Fig. 13).
 Except offshore of southern Labrador (N23), the ice duration exceeded the long-term mean by more than a week.
 Ice was not observed at sites N25, N27 or N70, however, it has never appeared at the latter two sites and only reached N25 in 2 out of 33 years.